MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 ### Running the kernel image

-This can be most of the time, done with a simple:
+This can be done most of the time with a simple:

 ```
 vng
 ```

-However, I've found that this simple command can either be optimized or must be modified for specific development contexts.
+However, I’ve found that this simple command can either be optimized or must be modified for specific development contexts.

-First of all, we can use the `-m` option to set a higher memory for the virtual environment.
+First of all, we can use the `-m` option to set a higher memory limit for the virtual environment.

 Second, `virtme-ng`, by default, sets up a very basic and lightweight virtual environment.
 We may want something closer to a regular QEMU VM.
 I later found out that this is the case if we want to reproduce